-Consequently, the Energies & Services business segment has been classified in the "Held-for-sale assets and operations and discontinued operations" category as of 31 December 2021, in accordance with IFRS 5 (see Notes 17 and 25).
+In the Bouygues Construction financial statements, the Energies & Services business segment was classified in the "Held-for-sale assets and operations and discontinued operations" category in the year ended 31 December 2021, in accordance with IFRS 5.
+That classification was retained in the financial statements for the year ended 31 December 2022 (see Note 17) pending the effective transfer of Energies & Services to Equans in January 2023.

 1.2.
-SIGNIFICANT EVENTS AND CHANGES IN SCOPE OF CONSOLIDATION SUBSEQUENT TO 31 DECEMBER 2021
+SIGNIFICANT EVENTS AND CHANGES IN SCOPE OF CONSOLIDATION SUBSEQUENT TO 31 DECEMBER 2022